Conservtech Group Logo

 There are several things that all facilities need to do to comply with storm water regulations once they have completed their SWPPP:

-You must submit an annual report by June 30th for the prior 12 months describing the actions you have taken to comply with storm water regulations.
-This will include the dates and findings of your inspections and the results of your storm water sampling.The Conservtech Group can administer the plan for you.
+• You must submit and certify an annual report online in SMARTS by July 1st for the prior 12 months describing the actions you have taken to comply with storm water regulations.
+This will include the dates and findings of your inspections and the results of your storm water sampling.
+The Conservtech Group can administer the plan for you.
 We can complete the dry weather inspections and the annual report and provide a storm water sampling kit with instructions for taking storm water samples.
 Because of the number of clients we have, we cannot do wet weather inspections or storm water sampling for our clients.
 Once the storm water samples are taken, we can arrange for pickup and have them analyzed for you.

 Call us today to assist you with this important aspect of your environmental compliance program.